MelSumner/domain-tracker/README.md

   - A book I intend to write
 - dotthen.dev
   - I don't remember.
 Maybe a joke?
 Maybe re: promises?
-- humanelement.dev
+- humanelement.dev / thehumanelement.dev
-  - The podcast I will do someday.
-Unless someone else does it first
+  - The podcast I will do someday
 - justlikethephotos.dev
   - Tracks travel accommodations and compares them to the photos they use for advertising
 - localhostdot.com